gitbrent/PptxGenJS/README.md

 # Support Us

 Do you like this library and find it useful?
 Add a link to the [PptxGenJS project](https://github.com/gitbrent/PptxGenJS) on your blog/website or on social media.

-Thanks to everyone who supports us!
+Thanks to everyone who supports this project! <3

 **************************************************************************************************
 # License